gun909/TrustDine-Project/README_TrustDine.md

 ## TrustDine App

-!!!This project is designed for AUT COMP826 Mobile System Development Year 2025
+!!!Note: This project is designed for AUT COMP826 Mobile System Development Year 2025

 TrustDine is a cross-platform mobile app, using React Native + Node.js powered restaurant review platform built for food lovers in Auckland.
 It integrates Google Maps & TripAdvisor databases and store in Google SQL, performs intelligent scraping, and allows user-submitted reviews.
 The goal is to help users find the most trustworthy restaurants based on rating, location, and dish preferences.
-Demo Display Youtube Intro: https://www.youtube.com/watch?v=lAuEq4cH3fE
+-Demo Display Youtube Intro: https://www.youtube.com/watch?v=lAuEq4cH3fE

 ---